- About ENGIE

 Know why to invest in ENGIE Brasil Energia

 ENGIE Brasil Energia S.A. is part of the largest independent power producer in the country, ENGIE, being also an active agent in the commercialization of energy.
-With the victory in the Transmission Auction 02/2017, we entered a new segment of the electric sector, the transmission of energy - a new line of business, complementary to that of generation and commercialization of energy.
+In 2017, the Company entered the transmission segment and, in 2018, acquired the remaining 50% of ENGIE Geração Solar Distribuída.

 ENGIE Brasil Energia is controlled by French-Belgian group ENGIE, a global leader in the independent production of energy with its activities in more than 70 countries.
 ENGIE is a major operator in the electricity, natural gas and energy services.

-At the end of th third quarter of 2018, our own installed capacity is of 7,856 MW, operating a generating complex of 9,577 MW, comprises 36 plants, of which 11 are hydroelectric, three thermoelectric and 22 fired from complementary sources - three biomass-fired plants, 15 wind power plants, two small hydroelectric plants (PCHs) and two solar plants - of which 32 are wholly-owned by the Company and four are jointly-owned through consortia with other companies.
+At the end of the fourth quarter of 2018, our own installed capacity is of 8,100 MW, operating a generating complex of 9,821 MW, comprises 45 plants, of which 11 are hydroelectric, three thermoelectric and 31 fired from complementary sources - three biomass-fired plants, 24 wind power plants, two small hydroelectric plants (PCHs) and two solar plants - of which 41 are wholly-owned by the Company and four are jointly-owned through consortia with other companies.

 A total of 89% of our installed capacity in Brazil comes from clean, renewable sources with low greenhouse gas emissions, a position which has been further enhanced by the construction of new wind farms in the Northeast region of the country.